Infrastructure Penetration TestFabian Gold7 min read

 Software and Data Integrity Failures

-Another new category is that of "Software and Data Integrity Failures," which refers to the lack of proper integrity checks for software updates, critical data, or the CI/CD pipeline.
-Furthermore, the category of "Insecure Deserialization" has been added to this category.
+Another new addition is "Software and Data Integrity Failures," which addresses missing or inadequate integrity checks for software updates, critical data, and CI/CD pipelines.
+The former "Insecure Deserialization" category has also been incorporated here.

 Security Logging and Monitoring Failures

-The category previously known as "Insufficient Logging and Monitoring" has been renamed "Security Logging and Monitoring Failures" to capture multiple types of vulnerabilities.
-Without logging and monitoring, attacks and other security breaches cannot be detected.
-These include brute force attacks, for example; these are detectable by many failed logins in a short period of time.
+The category formerly known as "Insufficient Logging and Monitoring" has been renamed to "Security Logging and Monitoring Failures" to cover a broader range of vulnerabilities.
+Without adequate logging and monitoring, attacks and other security breaches go undetected.
+A typical example is brute-force attacks, which can be identified by an unusually high number of failed login attempts within a short period.

 Server-Side Request Forgery (SSRF)

-Server-Side Request Forgery is a category that was added as a result of the industry survey.
-According to the OWASP survey data, the frequency of this risk was relatively low, but the potential for exploitation and impact was higher than average.
-SSRF vulnerabilities occur when a Web application retrieves a remote resource without validating the URL provided.
-They are most common in applications where users can download an asset from an external resource, such as webhooks, integrations, and PDF generators.
+Server-Side Request Forgery was added as a new category based on the industry survey.
+According to the OWASP survey data, the frequency of this risk was relatively low, but its potential for exploitation and impact was above average.
+SSRF vulnerabilities occur when a web application retrieves a remote resource without validating the provided URL.
+They are most common in applications where users can load content from external sources, such as webhooks, integrations, and PDF generators.

 Conclusion

-Nevertheless, it must be noted that the OWASP Top 10 is not an exhaustive list of all possible security attacks on web applications.
-Rather, it is a guide that highlights the most common attacks on web applications.
+Nevertheless, it is important to remember that the OWASP Top 10 is not an exhaustive list of all possible security threats to web applications.
+Rather, it serves as a guide highlighting the most common attack vectors targeting web applications.